andrewmkiss/Demeter/README.md

 # Demeter Flatpak
-A flatpak spin of the Demeter XAS package by Bruce Ravel [Demeter Homepage](https://bruceravel.github.io/demeter/).
+A flatpak repackaging of the Demeter XAS package by Bruce Ravel [Demeter Homepage](https://bruceravel.github.io/demeter/).
 This is an unofficial project and is **not** supported or maintained by the Demeter team.
 All questions and comments about this flatpak should stay within this repository.

 ## Development
 This project began as a way to more easily install Demeter onto different machines and OS installs.
 It is a personal project.

-This project was developed and tested on Fedora 38 in June 2023.
+This package was developed using the following scripts.
+It should be possible to build and install Demeter in this way.
+However, since this is now deployed to Flathub, I would recommend you simply download the container from Flathub.

 ## Installation
 ### Requirements